explainers-by-googlers/cross-origin-storage/README.md

 // The file doesn't exist, so fetch it from the network const fileBlob = await fetch('https://example.com/large-ai-model.bin').then(response => response.blob());
-const controlHash = await getBlobHash(fileBlob); // Compute the control hash using the method in Appendix A
+const controlHash = await getBlobHash(fileBlob); // Compute the control hash using the method in Appendix B

 // Check if control hash and known hash are the same if (controlHash !== hash) {